parryc/thevoid/templates/leflan/language_azeri.md

 : verbal suffix meaning "when X is happening".
 For example, <ex>_Qış gələndə, soyuq olur_ ⧸ When winter comes, it becomes cold.</ex>

 -cA
 : language of X. Note, cannot be used for countries that take -lI to form their adjective of nationality.
+It can be affixed to 1st and 2nd person pronouns to mean, "in my/your/our/y'alls opinion".

 -çI
 : one who does X.